Sample Plugin Code

 Deploy the Plugin

-You may want to zip the source code before deploying it by executing the following command:
+You will need to zip the source code before deploying it.

 To deploy the code, refer to Custom Plugin Deployment.